csmfindling/Volnoise/README.md

-# neural variability produces efficient adaptive behavior
+# Neural variability produces efficient adaptive behavior

 This is the code for the paper called `neural variability produces efficient adaptive behavior`.